 The company is investing in technical areas and upgrading services for merchants and taking business to next level as soon as possible.

-Grab started in 2013 and since then it is one of the player in hyperlocal logistics provider market.
+Grab started in 2013 and since then it is one of the players in hyperlocal logistics provider market.
 A latest article published on grab and its upcoming strategies stated that they have more than 600 clients.
-Their clientele is mixed of ecommerce stores, grocery, pharma, and electrical goods.
+Their clientele is mixed of e-commerce stores, grocery, pharma, and electrical goods.

 This on-demand hyperlocal logistics provider gained momentum with their new model of C2C logistics provider and delivery model.
 They eliminated the franchisees who act as middle men.